andrewking92/br-efront/README.md

 ### API Keys

-To access your MongoDB Atlas public and private key pairs, you can use the Atlas Admin API.
-Follow these steps:
+API Keys can be generated via the UI or Admin API.
+To do so via the UI, follow these steps:

-Retrieve your Atlas Organization API Key: Log in to your MongoDB Atlas account and navigate to "Organization Settings."
-Create an API key if you don't already have one.
+1. Navigate to the Organisation settings for org access, or Project settings to grant access to a specific project.

-Make an API Request: Use the API key to make a request to the Atlas Admin API endpoint to retrieve your public and private keys.
-Here's an example using curl:
+2. Go to Access Manager and follow the API Keys tab.

-curl -X GET "https://cloud.mongodb.com/api/atlas/v1.0/groups/GROUP_ID/clusters/CLUSTER_NAME/databaseUsers/adminPublicKey" -H "Content-Type: application/json" -H "Atlas-Auth: ORG_ID:API_KEY"
+3. Create an API key with the appropriate organisation or project level permissions.

-Replace GROUP_ID, CLUSTER_NAME, ORG_ID, and API_KEY with your specific values.
+4. Whitelist the IP address where the Terraform script will be run.

-Store the Keys Securely: Once you have retrieved the keys, store them securely as environment variables or in a secure location for use in your Terraform configurations.
+5. Store the Keys Securely: Once you have retrieved the keys, store them securely as environment variables or in a secure location for use in your Terraform configurations.

-2. **Required Environment Variables**: To authenticate and provision resources in your target environment, you need to set the following environment variables:
+6. **Required Environment Variables**: To authenticate and provision resources in your target environment, you need to set the following environment variables:

    ```sh
    export MONGODB_ATLAS_PUBLIC_KEY=<PUBLIC_KEY>